majortomboy/front-end-cosy/README.md

 ## Environment Setup

 1. Clone this repository

-2. Install front-end dependencies:
+3. Install front-end dependencies:

    ```
    $ npm install
    ```

 3. Clone the [backend repository](https://github.com/majortomboy/back-end-cosy/) separately

-4. Set up a virtual environment for the backend and activate the environment:
+5. Set up a virtual environment for the backend and activate the environment:

    ```
    $ python3 -m venv venv
    $ source venv/bin/activate
    ```

 5. Install backend dependencies:

    ```
    $ pip install requirements.txt
    ```

 6. Add a ```.env``` file (make sure to add this to a ```.gitignore``` file)

    ```
    $ touch .env
    ```

 7. To the ```.env``` file, add the following variables:

+   *Note: You will need to have an AWS account in order to store and access photos*

    ```
     SECRET_KEY = <Django key provided upon project start>
     DEVELOPMENT_DATABASE_PASSWORD = <local Postgres database password>